cabal-club/cable/readme.md

 in the display, or keeping the ordering stable).

 ### 5.2 Users
-Users of Cabal are identified by their public key, and use it and their private key to prove themselves as verifiable authors of data shared with other peers.
-This is done by including their public key and a crytographic signature on any post they author.

 #### 5.2.1 State
 A user is fully described at a given point in time by the following: